Thaddeus-Maximus/IGES-File-Reader/README.md

 Now, why IGES?
 Because it's the only file format that most CAD packages won't complain about saving wireframes to.

 Why not pythonocc?
 I spent 20 hours trying to figure out how to actually extract information from a CAD file.
 There are no examples on the internet of how to do this.
 I'm confused and think I'm wrong too.
 But this way, the SLOC is lower, no?

+# Sample files
+chassis_007_simp.IGS was generated from multiple composite curves in SOLIDWORKS. tubes_splined.iges was generated from multiple curves in OnShape.